xma711/notebook/software_engineering/docker/README.md

 To run a docker interactively, then it is *docker run -t -i image_name bash*

-btw the option "--rm" allow the container to be deleted right after the temporary use
+Btw the option "--rm" allow the container to be deleted right after the temporary use

 *docker ps -q* gets the container ids only. useful when killing all containers.